Carry-skip adder: Fixed size block-carry-skip adders

-Variable size block-carry-skip adders
+Variable size block-carry-skip adders (VBA, Oklobdzija-Barnes)

 The performance can be improved, i.e. all carries propagated more quickly by varying the block sizes.
 Accordingly the initial blocks of the adder are made smaller so as to quickly detect carry generates that must be propagated the furthers, the middle blocks are made larger because they are not the problem case, and then the most significant blocks are again made smaller so that the late arriving carry inputs can be processed quickly.

 Multilevel carry-skip adders

 By using additional skip-blocks in an additional layer, the block-propagate signals $p_{[i:i+3]}$ are further summarized and used to perform larger skips:

 Thus making the adder even faster.

 Carry-skip optimization

 The problem of determining the block sizes and number of levels required to make the physically fastest carry-skip adder is known as the 'carry-skip adder optimization problem'.
 This problem is made complex by the fact that a carry-skip adders are implemented with physical devices whose size and other parameters also affects addition time.

-The carry-skip optimization problem for variable block sizes and multiple levels for an arbitrary device process node was solved by Thomas W. Lynch.
-This reference also shows that carry-skip addition is the same as parallel prefix addition and is thus related to, and for some configurations identical to the Han–Carlson, the Brent–Kung, the Kogge-Stone adder and a number of other adder types.
+The carry-skip optimization problem for variable block sizes and multiple levels for an arbitrary device process node was solved by Oklobdzija and Barnes at IBM and published in 1985.